surahman/FTeX/pkg/rest/handlers/README.md

 }
 ```

+_Response:_ A valid JWT will be returned as an authorization response.

 #### Login

 Log into a valid user account by providing valid user credentials.

 _Request:_ All fields are required.
-_Response:_ A valid JWT will be returned as an authorization response.

 ```json
 {
   "password": "string",
   "username": "string"
 }
 ```

+_Response:_ A valid JWT will be returned as an authorization response.

 #### Refresh

 Refresh a valid but expiring JWT within the refresh threshold window.
 The client must refresh the token before